andredelft/heidegger-index/index/descriptions/FT.md

 _Die Frage nach der Technik_ is a small text that is found in several places.
-In the Gesamtausgabe it is part of [@VA].
-It has also been published in the smaller edition [@TK].
+In the Gesamtausgabe it is part of @VA.
+It has also been published in the smaller edition @TK.
 Please be aware of this when using the index.